ashrut05/University-Website/README.md

 * [Technologies](#technologies)

 ## About this Project
-This project is a mock website for a mock university built with HTML, CSS / SASS, and javaScript.
+This project is a mock website for a mock university built with HTML, CSS, and javaScript.

 ## Goal for this Project
 The goal of this project was to build a modern, responsive website for a mock university and expand my skills in HTML and SASS.